 You then prepare to transition into your next turn, a heelside turn, to continue drawing the S curve.
 You first turn your head to look behind you in the new direction, and rotate your shoulders back towards that direction, opening your chest during the transition.

 Keep your knees bent and your arms slightly open for better balance.
 Also, make sure to keep your lower back braced to avoid flexing your spine and causing lumbar issues.

 Important carving tips

 The weight shifting I’ve just described takes a bit of practice.
 Many new riders at first tend to lean too much forward or backward into turns and push too hard into the rails.
 Depending on how responsive your longboard, if you lean harder than your board can turn, you’ll lose your balance and fall off the board.

 Once you start mastering the basics of carving on your longboard, you’ll get this amazing feeling of flowing and natural movement.
 Your body motion gets in sync with your board, and you gain better control over your shoulder, hip, and lower body movement.

 The next stage will be to make your carving more powerful by lowering your center of gravity, diving low (squatting) as you enter each turn, standing tall and lightening up as you exit the turn.

 Using this more advanced technique, you’ll add impulse into the turn, and release pressure after it, like a spring, generating strong momentum and speed.

 This is a fantastic and effective way of riding.
 After some practice, you’ll be able to surf on your longboard on flat ground without ever setting foot on the ground.

 So we’ve discussed basic carving technique.
 Now let’s turn our attention to the choice of a carving longboard.

 How to choose a longboard for carving?

-You can use pretty much any longboard for carving, however you’ll have a much better carving experience on a longboard that responds to slight shifts as opposed to one that require you to push down hard.
+You can use pretty much any longboard for carving, however you’ll have a much better carving experience on a longboard that responds to slight shifts as opposed to one that requires you to push down hard.